 Visual effects artists often work on tight deadlines due to theatrical release dates and other constraints related to working in the film industry.
 The job usually involves following instructions from a client or supervisor and may not allow for the possibility of much personalized input.
 However, some professionals in this field may gain satisfaction in knowing that their work contributed to the completion of a major media project.

-According to the BLS, the demand for multimedia artists and animators was expected to grow about six percent, which is as fast as average for all professions, from 2024-2024.
+According to the BLS, the demand for multimedia artists and animators was expected to grow about six percent, which is slower than the average for all professions, from 2028-2028.
 This anticipated growth was attributed to an expected increase in demands for special effects in the film industry and graphics for mobile technologies.
-Incidentally, the film industry was the largest and best-paying employer of visual effects artists in 2015.
+Incidentally, the film industry was the highest concentration of employment for visual effects artists in 2018.
 The creation of computer-generated animation in the scientific research and design was also expected to add opportunities for visual effects artists.

 Students need to have a firm understanding of standard software tools of the industry, such as Houdini, Nuke, RenderMan, Adobe CS5, mental ray, and Autodesk Maya.
 Although a degree is not necessarily required for jobs in this field, a bachelor's degree is standard, and completing a certificate or degree program can help signify qualification to work as a visual effects artist.
 Associate's, bachelor's, and graduate degree programs are available in relevant fields of study, including computer animation and visual effects.

 Visual effects artists produce computer-generated animation and effects for films, television shows, and other media.
 Degrees range from certificate programs to master's degrees, and knowledge of industry software and the ability to work on a deadline are advantageous in this field.
-Multimedia artists and animators can expect to see average job growth through the year 2024.
+Multimedia artists and animators can expect to see slow growth through the year 2028.